 Today I sit here as a proud business owner and a proud father.
 I have remarried and my wife just gave birth to my second child, Harper.
 Harper and Parker are the love of my life and everything I do, I do for them, just like my parents did for me.
 I am proud to be partners with Brian and proud to be here and available for my clients as a trusted and unmatched advocate.

-Better approach and better results is what we do here, and it is what we will do for you and your family.
+Better approach and better results are what we do here, and it is what we will do for you and your family.